DigitalGlobe/gbdxtools/docs/user_guide.rst

 This guide uses v2 of the GBDX ordering API.
 Ordering API v1 was deprecated on 02/25/2016.

-Use the ordering member of the Interface to order and status imagery.
+Use the ordering member of the Interface to order imagery and check the status of your order.

 To order the image with DG factory catalog id 10400100143FC900: